Canon 400D vs 750D

 |Canon 550D« »||Y||stereo||-||Y||-||mini||2.0||-||-||-||Canon 550D|

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 400D does not offer wifi capability.

 Both the 400D and the 750D have been discontinued, but can regularly be found used on eBay.
 The 400D was replaced by the Canon 450D, while the 750D was followed by the Canon 800D.

-So how do things add up?
+So what is the bottom line?
 Is the Canon 400D better than the Canon 750D or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More compact: Is smaller (127x84mm vs 132x101mm) and thus needs less room in the bag.